dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 fetch the [repo](https://github/fteem/auctionz), set it up locally and play with it.

-The first step to adding an idempotency token support is to be able to easily send it.
+The first step to adding idempotency token support is to be able to easily send it.
 If you are using a API browser like Postman or Paw, you have that ability out of the box.
 These API browsers allow us to send any type of params or headers.
 For example, this is what a successful requst to this endpoint looks